 You have heard or will hear these two terms at some time during your career.

-What’s the between a pier and a pile?
+What’s the difference between a pier and a pile?

 In short, a pile is driven into the ground whereas a pier in placed (or poured) into a hole in the ground.
 Piles mainly transfer support through skin friction.
 Piers typically transfer the load by compression.
 Little or none is transferred via skin friction.
 Piers usually what are called bell-bottom piers.
 Piles never have bell-bottoms.